-In HireSmart Virtual Employees, we provide a step by step guide in helping you make the most of your virtual staff starting with choosing the right one and even help with pre-training them as well!
+In HireSmart Virtual Employees, we provide a step-by-step guide in helping you make the most of your virtual staff starting with choosing the right one and even helping with pre-training them as well!
 Book a free call with us to find out how.

 I absolutely love this time of year.
 As we transition from one year to the next, it is a time of reflection, a time of new beginnings, and a time to do things differently.

 5 years ago, I remembered thinking that I needed a significant change in my life.
 My Marketing Manager of over 4 years quit via text on my first vacation in 7 years the year before, and it was a revolving door to find quality help.
 I was burned out, frustrated, and knew that if I kept doing business the same way, I was going to decide to quit myself, and all my hard work the past 14 years would have faded away.

 I had gotten introduced to the concept of full time dedicated help from the Philippines, and I was intrigued.
 I took 6 months to research everything.
 We looked at other countries and evaluated price points, language, culture, and determined that the large fortune 500 companies like Chase Financial, ATT, Verizon, Dell, and many others.
 I figured they had more resources to evaluate these things better than I did.